numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

 .. c:member:: PyObject *PyArrayObject.base

     This member is used to hold a pointer to another Python object that is related to this array.
-There are two use cases: 1) If this array does not own its own memory, then base points to the Python object that owns it (perhaps another array object), 2) If this array has the (deprecated) :c:data:`NPY_ARRAY_UPDATEIFCOPY` or
+There are two use cases:

+    - If this array does not own its own memory, then base points to the Python object that owns it (perhaps another array object)
-    :c:data:NPY_ARRAY_WRITEBACKIFCOPY`: flag set, then this array is a working copy of a "misbehaved" array.
+    - If this array has the (deprecated) :c:data:`NPY_ARRAY_UPDATEIFCOPY` or :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` flag set, then this array is a working copy of a "misbehaved" array.

     When ``PyArray_ResolveWritebackIfCopy`` is called, the array pointed to by base will be updated with the contents of this array.

 .. c:member:: PyArray_Descr *PyArrayObject.descr